Penarth: Sports and recreation

 Glamorganshire Golf Club is located in Lower Penarth and is considered to be one of the finest golf courses in the Principality.
 The course was established in 1890 and, in 1898, the club was the testing ground of Dr Frank Stableford's revolutionary new Stableford golf scoring system still used all over the world today.

 Penarth has two tennis clubs.
 Penarth Lawn Tennis Club and Windsor Lawn Tennis Club, Penarth.
 Both clubs compete regularly in the Tennis Wales South Doubles Leagues and have junior representation in the National Junior Club League and Vale of Glamorgan Mini Tennis Club League.
-Windsor Lawn Tennis Club is situated in Larkwood Avenue in a residential area.
-It has 7 hardcourts and a grass court area.
+Windsor Lawn Tennis Club is situated on Larkwood Avenue in a residential area.
+It has 7 courts, 5 of which are artificial clay and also a padel court.
 Penarth Lawn Tennis Club, in Rectory Road, is the second oldest tennis club in Wales (established 1884) and has 6 floodlit hard courts and one of the longest continually used tennis clubhouses in the world.
 In recognition of the significant upgrading and refurbishment of facilities Penarth Lawn Tennis Club was recognised as Welsh Tennis Club of the Year by Tennis Wales (LTA) at its 2014 awards ceremony.
 This achievement was emulated by Windsor LTC two years later at the 2016 awards.

-Penarth has a Men's (established 1911) and Ladies' (established 1896) Hockey Club.
-The Men's first team were promoted in both the 2009/10 and 2010/11 seasons to play in their highest ever league.
-The Men's first team play in North Division 1 of The Davis Wood Hockey League (2011/12) Both Ladies teams compete in the South Wales Premier 1 division (2011/12).

 Cogan Leisure Centre is a modern leisure centre sports venue that provides the town with a full range of sporting facilities including a leisure pool and extensive playing fields.
 The new Cardiff Sports Village is just under two miles (3 km) from the town centre.

 Penarth Sea Cadets are located in the town.

 Cardiff Morris perform traditional dances from Wales and England and feature several members from the town.
 They are the prime performers of Morris dances from the Nantgarw tradition.
 They meet and rehearse weekly throughout the year, alternating between The Anchor in Taffs Well and the Windsor Arms public house in Penarth.
 In recent years the group have performed in locations across the UK.
 Of particular interest are their renditions of genuine Welsh morris dance as collected by Margaretta Thomas in the village of Nantgarw in Taff Vale, the key dance being Y Gaseg Eira (The Snow Mare).

 Penarth Amateur Boxing Club now meets in Station Road, after the closure of their club at St Pauls Church.